schoenemeyer/CPUvsGPU-Performance-Test/README.md

 # CPU vs GPU-Performance-Test

-Compare Intel CPU with NVIDIA GTX 1050Ti with CIFAR10 using Tensorflow In this example I use the famous CIFAR10 benchmark described in here https://en.wikipedia.org/wiki/CIFAR-10 The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes, airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
+In this lab the famous CIFAR10 benchmark will be used for the evaluation.
+The Benchmark is described in here https://en.wikipedia.org/wiki/CIFAR-10

+The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes, airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
 ```
 git clone https://github.com/tensorflow/models.git